BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 name: Request for private BCGOV GitHub Repository
 about: To create or remove a private BCGOV GitHub repository.
 title: ''
-labels: github-membership
+labels: github-membership, pending
-assignees: caggles, ShellyXueHan
+assignees: caggles, ShellyXueHan, kelpisland

 ---